-From a boozy tea house in Stoke Newington, to a classy British-style tavern in The Langham Hotel – here are 5 awesome new London Cocktail bars you can’t miss.
+From a secret cocktail bar inside a pharmacy, to a classy British-style tavern in The Langham Hotel – here are 7 awesome new London Cocktail bars you can’t miss.

 Plus!!
 Some exciting future openings coming soon…

 1. Evan’s & Peel Pharmacy – Opening August

 What: Love a secret bar – which is why we’re excited about this opening.
 The bar is hidden behind a 1920s pharmacy counter where you’ll meet the pharmacist before this intimate little bar is revealed.
 In there you’ll find twists on classics and imaginative pharmaceutical themed creations.

 Who’s behind it: The same guys who own Evan’s & Peel Detective Agency in Earl’s Court.
 So you can expect more of the same speakeasy vibes and theatrics.

 This new Stokey haunt is a fusion between a tea room and an aperitivo bar, with exotic nods to the expatriate lifestyle in Asia mixed with stylish Scandi design.
 There’s an extensive tea menu for the virtuous, along with cocktails and aperitivo drinks from all over the globe.

 Rooftop views, Frose (frozen rose cocktails), and neon galore – how can you go wrong?